 We are currently recruiting for six additional Diversity Advisory Council members who can demonstrate expertise in diversity, equity and inclusion and represent the geographic and demographic diversity of the region.
 To ensure broad representation from across Energy Trust’s service territory, four of the six openings will be filled with members who reside outside of the Portland metro area.

 We welcome applications for participation on the Diversity Advisory Council on an ongoing basis, and all applications received will be retained and considered for future vacancies on the council.
-Applications for the current open positions should be submitted by October 10, 2019, and emailed to the Diversity Advisory Council staff liaison.
+Applications can be submitted online.
 For questions, call 1.866.368.7878.

 The Diversity Advisory Council is an ongoing public forum to advise staff and board on issues critical to the organization’s success.
 The council’s main purpose is to: